Fantasy Index

 Ask the Experts

 ASK THE EXPERTS appears weekly from training camp through the Super Bowl with answers to a new question being posted Thursday morning.
-How the guest experts responded when we asked them: How much does weather impact your lineup decisions?
+How the guest experts responded when we asked them: Who has changed your opinion (for good or ill) the most this postseason?

 HOWARD BENDER